CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 1. In **text box** you can add the content.
 Click **+** to add content like text, documents, video and more.

 1. When done, click **Publish**.

+1. To learn more about SharePoint refer to https://docs.microsoft.com/en-us/sharepoint/introduction.

 ### Task 6 : Exlpore list